 |1839 – Posters||2006 – Twitter|

 |1920 – TV||2010 – Instagram|

 You will be astonished to know that in ancient Babylonia (presently Iraq), artists were appointed to paint pictures of honorable people and prominent families on clay pots to promote them in public.
 They also painted key updates regarding political scenarios and changes to be brought about to inform the people, as there were no newspapers during that time.
 You can refer to it as one of the earliest forms of marketing strategy.

 It was only after the Second World War that a proper marketing mix was developed.

-The 4Ps of marketing are essentially the basis of any marketing mix.
-Over the years, professionals have improvised the Ps and added more to the mix, but they could never remove a P from it.
+The 4Ps of marketing are essentially the basics of any marketing mix.
+Over the years, marketing professionals have improvised the Ps and added more to the mix, but they could never remove a P from it.
 Every other mix that we may come across has its origins in these marketing 4 Ps, without which we cannot understand a thing.
 Now, you must be wondering what a marketing mix is.
 Let’s cut the long story short.